BradHend/object_detection-runescape_rocks/README.md

 # object_detection-runescape_rocks
-Learning about Object Detection via Runescape
+Learning about Object Detection and Machine Learning using Runescape as an event generator

+# Motivation:
+The MMORPG Old-School Runescape was selected for the basis of experimentation as it provides a low-clutter, highly repeatable, envrionment containing a diverse set of objects that can be used to generate traceable training datasets and perform real-time Model test & evaluation.